Combining simulation-based inference and universal relations for precise and accurate neutron star science: Methods

 Before proceeding, we need to comment on the interpretation of the covariance matrix in the context of universal relations.
 Since the data used for the fitting do not have statistical errors in the usual sense, it is unclear what the physically meaningful uncertainty of the data should be.
 Importantly, one should not confuse statistical errors with the numerical precision of the computed bulk quantities, as the latter goes far beyond what is observationally accessible.
 However, there is always an explicit or implicit choice assigning errors when performing a fit.
 This means that the covariance matrix $\sigma$, in general, does not represent the uncertainty in the universal relation.
 Propagating parameter uncertainties to a universal relation, e.g., sampling them through a multivariate Gaussian centered at the best-fit parameters with a covariance matrix describing their widths, does not reliably estimate the systematic uncertainty.

-In Appendix~\ref{app_ur_calibration}, we describe how we introduce an effective calibration parameter (effective error for the fit) such that the new covariance matrix $\hat\sigma$ actually provides an approximation for the systematic error of the universal relation.
+In Sec.~S3 in Ref.~\cite{suppmat}, we describe how we introduce an effective calibration parameter (effective error for the fit) such that the new covariance matrix $\hat\sigma$ actually provides an approximation for the systematic error of the universal relation.
 In the following, we will refer to a calibrated (accompanied by the covariance matrix $\hat{\sigma}$) or an uncalibrated (covariance matrix $\sigma$) universal relation.

 Last, we comment on the set of bulk quantities present in the proposed universal relation; these are the mass $M$, radius $R$, and the two frequencies $f$ and $p_1$.
 One might argue that one of the quantities can be eliminated as the three quantities $(M, R, f)$ are universally linked \cite{Andersson:1997rn}.
 While this is correct to some extent, the spread of the published $f = f(M, R)$ relation is considerably larger than that of our proposed universal relation in Eq.~\eqref{eq:RofMfp1}.
 This implies that the proposed relation would lose predictional performance if $f = f(M, R)$ is employed to substitute one of the variables.
 Hence, the proposed relation provides accuracy in addition to already known universal relations.